lucasalbuquerque/polyglotte/README.md

 // Specify your target languages const languages = ["en", "es", "fr"];

-// Set freeApi to false (strongly recommended) if you are not using a free API const freeApi = true;
+// Set freeApi to false (strongly not recommended) if you are not using a free API const freeApi = true;

 // Replace 'your-api-key' with your actual Google Cloud API Key